SonarSource/sonar-text/CONTRIBUTING.md

 4. Take a look at [the existing rules](https://github.com/SonarSource/sonar-text/tree/master/sonar-text-plugin/src/main/resources/org/sonar/plugins/secrets/configuration)
 5. Familiarize yourself with [SonarSource/rspec](https://github.com/SonarSource/rspec)

+## Adding a secret

+1. Write the yaml file
+2. Validates the yaml against the schema file
+3. use `secretSpecificationInclusionGenerator.sh <ruleApiFileName>`
+  1. It will generate the java files that will glue the yaml file to the code base
+  2. If the Rspec is already available, it will also generate additional rspec data
+4. Test the code:
+  1. If rspec data is available, do `mvn clean test`
+  2. Else, do `mvn test -Dtest=FakecloudCheckTest` and replace this test name by the one generated previously

+## Common errors

+- Modifying code from the GitHub UI and not validating it with the schema
+  - It will raise tons of exceptions, and `"DeserializationException: Could not load specification from file: slack.yaml"]`
+- Mismatch from what's expected in `rules[X].examples[X].match` and what's raised  (if `containsSecret` is set to true):
+  - `java.lang.AssertionError: actual is not empty while group of values to look for is.`
+- If `containsSecret` is set to false but something is still raised
+  - `Expecting empty but was: [DefaultIssue[ruleKey=secrets:SXXXXX,gap=<null>,overriddenSeverity=<null>,quickFixAvailable=false,ruleDescriptionContextKey=<null>,codeVariants=<null>,...,saved=true]]`
+- Creating overly greedy regex:
+  - The Some projects in the validation phase might not be analyzed because of time of scan
 ## code structure for secret detection

 Take a look at the example of a secret detection specification file for a fake cloud provider below.
 This is considered the anatomy of a "good" secret detection file.